 Production of the venerable 707 airframe ended in May 1991.
 Following studies of the most suitable follow-on aircraft for the AWACS mission, Boeing announced in December 1991 that it would offer a modified 767 commercial jetliner as the platform for the system.
 By 2003 the 767 had a new multi-decade role as an aerial tanker.

+It was the first wide-bodied twin jet manufactured by Boeing and was initially designed alongside the Boeing 757.
+Both the 767 and 757 share many features in terms of design, which allows pilots to be commonly trained on both with minimum additional training.
 The 767-200 provides several advantages over the 707.
 Because of its wide-body configuration, the 767 offers 50 percent more floor space and nearly twice the volume of the 707.
 The 767 can carry a heavier payload, has a greater range and flies higher than the 707.
 The two-person flight crew and high-reliability twin engines also provide economic advantages.
 More than 590 commercial 767 aircraft are in service with 54 of the world's airlines, and there is a wide base of suppliers, spare parts and support equipment.
-The 767 is produced at a rate of about four each month.

 Equipped for extended-range twin-engine operations (ETOPS), the 767 has enabled commercial airlines to realize economic benefits and retire less-efficient three- and four-engine airplanes from long-range routes.
 The 767 has become the dominant aircraft on North Atlantic routes, making more flights daily between Europe and North America than any other commercial aircraft model.
 Of all commercial transatlantic flights, more than one-third are flown with the 767.
 The 767 has safely flown over 600,000 extended-range flights and adds 10,000 more each month.